hermannheringer/facet4windows/README.md

 ## **Description**

-#### PowerShell script for Windows gaming, performance and latency optimization.
+#### PowerShell script for performance and latency optimization in Data Science on Windows.

 Introduction: